 Afends was initially Founded by Declan Wise and Jonathan Salfield in Byron Bay, Australia, as a print shop for punk and hardcore bands.

-Now, they develop streetwear for men and women using sustainable practices.
+Now, they design 90s streetwear outfits for men and women using sustainable practices.
 Pieces like the Cuban Short Sleeve Shirt provide a timeless streetwear style, while options like the Mustard Knit Maxi Skirt are loud and proud.

 Afends’ Ethical & Sustainability Practices